 -Present prospectus (Chair will complete appropriate form) (MEETING #1)

 -Defend exam (complete Form GC-C) (MEETING #2)

 First, ideally, the first four stages of this process will begin during students’ last semester of coursework, and the last two will be completed within one semester.
 Students will first discuss an overall problem or issue and focus with their adviser for initial approval.
 Students will then form a comprehensive exam committee that is comprised of, at least, their adviser (as Chair) and two other faculty members from the Developmental Education program.
 Students should intentionally seek out program faculty who have expertise in some aspect of their intended focus.
-Once the committee is formed, students will complete a prospectus comprised of a one-page overview and a visual representation (a slideshow).
+Once the committee is formed, students will complete a prospectus comprised of a one-page overview and a presentation (can be a PowerPoint or Prezi or outline).
 Once completed, students should send these two items to the entire committee and arrange a prospectus meeting; these two items should be sent to the committee no later than two weeks in advance of the prospectus meeting.

 The prospectus meeting will consist of a brief oral presentation (student) and questions posed by committee members.
 The prospectus will be evaluated in terms of its appropriateness for the comprehensive exam and the feasibility of the proposed work.
 Students will either be granted approval to proceed with the exam or will be asked to revise and resubmit at the conclusion of the prospectus meeting.
 Once the prospectus is approved, students are cleared to begin working on the entire exam.
 When the exam is complete, students will distribute the finished product to the entire committee all at once and schedule an exam oral defense.
 In summary, the exam process generally will entail two meetings (one for the presentation of the prospectus, and another for the defense of the finished exam).